Looking for highlights and tips for traveling Sri Lanka? Read on…

 DON’T ride the elephants

 Want to see elephants in Sri Lanka?
 Why not see them in the wild?
 Seeing wild elephants in Kaudulla National Park was one of the highlights of my trip to Sri Lanka.
-You can see up to 200 elephants around watering holes, a whole family tree of them.
+You can see up to 200 elephants around watering holes.
+We’re talking a whole family-tree of elephants.
 It felt like SUCH a privilege to see such a sight.

 If you haven’t been to Sri Lanka, I hope you’ll have a chance soon.
 I don’t think you’ll regret it.
 It’s one of my favorite countries in Asia.
 Have you been to Sri Lanka?